-- Upon successful completion of the Foundational Care Management Codes and Billing Opportunities the participant will earn 3.5 Social Work CE contact hours - Michigan Institute for Care Management and Transformation is an approved provider with the Michigan Social Work Continuing Education Collaborative.
+- Upon successful completion of the Foundational Care Management Codes and Billing Opportunities the participant will earn 3.5 Social Work CE contact hours - This course is approved by the NASW-Michigan CE Approving Body.
+Michigan Institute for Care Management and Transformation is an approved provider with the Michigan Social Work Continuing Education Collaborative.
 Approved provider Number: MICEC 110216.